 We have developed two draft guides for consultation with industry.

 CHASNZ and Site Safe are keen to receive feedback on these drafts in order to issue the guidance documents early in 2020.
-We would appreciate if you could read the documents below, and provide your feedback by 13 December.
+We have completed our survey process and will release the results soon.

 Watch the webinar below to find out more about the issues surrounding site access requirements in the construction industry.